What to Know Before Buying an RV – Checklist

 There are some small campers without a toilet where you would like to use an exterior toilet anyway.

 What to Know Before Buying an RVInspect the Shower Tray: Preferably has got to be anti-slip.
-Be careful of cracks or other damage, as they will harm your feet, check the sealing joints.
+Be careful of cracks or other damage, as they will harm your feet; check the sealing joints.

 If there are cracks, check if water has already penetrated the tiny area of the underside plate.
-Buying a Travel Trailer Checklist – RV Inspection Checklist RV Purchase Checklist

 26 – Contract Clause

 Reject immediately all clauses where the item is “sold as is”.
-If he rejects this or insists on contract terms like “purchased as inspected without warranty claim” you want to refrain from buying and reject the operation immediately.
+If he rejects this or insists on contract terms like “purchased as inspected without warranty claim,” you want to refrain from buying and reject the operation immediately.

 27 – LPG Devices

-28 – Insurance
+28 – RV Insurance

-Check if the RV is currently insured and if you’ll subrogate the previous owner of the RV within the insurance contract because the new owner once you get it or the insurer has got to accept you as a contracting party.
+Check if the RV is currently insured and if you’ll subrogate the previous owner of the RV within the insurance contract because the new owner, once you get it or the insurer, has got to accept you as a contracting party.

-29 – Water Tank
+29 – RV Water Tank, Water Pumps

-30 – Awning
+30 – RV Awning

-• Check canopy or awning,
+• Check the canopy or awning,

 • Look for damage, especially with older models.
 Spare parts may not be easy to find in older models.